On-line course materials

 The course objectives, course materials and the nature of the assignments are described below.
 See Syllabus for dates and details.
 See Rooms and times for meeting times and places.

-Taught by Raissa Krivitsky.
-Course Objectives: Reinforce vocabulary and grammar introduced in Russian 1122; develop fluency, accuracy, and authentic flair of speech by practicing conversation in Russian on a variety of topics; learn about life and customs in Russia through acting out various situations; improve Russian pronunciation and engage in an important aspect of Russian culture through singing Russian folk and popular songs.
+This course is designed to reinforce vocabulary and grammar introduced in Russian 1122; develop fluency, accuracy, and authentic flair of speech by practicing conversation in Russian on a variety of topics; and learn about life and customs in Russia through acting out various situations.

-Workload: at least 40 minutes of preparation are expected for each class.
+Workload: around 40 minutes of preparation are expected for each class.

 This on-line resource with sound recordings contains hundreds of four-line dialogs that suggest useful conversation patterns with room for variation and improvisation.
 Both fun and practical, these dialogs are not only practiced and memorized, but also serve as models for students' creativity.
 Lora's Dialogs Web site does not require registration or log in.
 It can be used with all popular modern browsers (Edge, Internet Explorer 11, Firefox, Chrome, Safari, and Opera) in Windows and Mac OSX as well as on some tablets.
 See the link under Online course materials.
 Each assignment in the Syllabus is also linked to the appropriate chapter.
 While using the site, click unfamiliar words for their translations.
 Click the buttons in the Почему?
 (Why?) section for grammatical explanations.
 (You will also see Lora's Dialogs in your Web Audio Lab home page menu, but you can ignore it: that is the version that allows you to make your own recordings, which is not a requirement for this course.)